chyanju/__archived__Medjai/README.md

-# Papyrus: A Cairo Symbolic Virtual Machine
+# Horus/Papyrus: A Cairo Symbolic Virtual Machine

 This is a development README.